emirhan35s/Modern-Hospital-Management-System/README.md

 ## Overview
 This comprehensive Hospital Management System is a Java-based desktop application that provides a complete solution for managing hospital operations, appointments, and patient records.
 The system includes features for patients, doctors, and administrators, making it a versatile tool for healthcare facilities.

+### Project Contributors
+This project was developed collaboratively by:
+- Ulaş Demir
+- Emirhan Akdeniz @Emirhan_0535

 ## Application Screenshots

 ### Login Screen